khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <br>

-The information in this repository expand on the CS220 AU module's [module description](https://github.com/krisztian-hofstadter-tedor/CS220-AU-navigating-the-digital-world/blob/main/assets/doc/CS220-4-and-CS220-5-AU%20-%20Krisztian%20Hofstadter-Mod%20Des%20FINAL%20(1).pdf) form.
+The information in this repository expands on the [module description](https://github.com/krisztian-hofstadter-tedor/CS220-AU-navigating-the-digital-world/blob/main/assets/doc/CS220-4-and-CS220-5-AU%20-%20Krisztian%20Hofstadter-Mod%20Des%20FINAL%20(1).pdf).

 The **weekly outline** of the seminars/workshops is in the [syllabus](syllabus.md).